 The William Curtis Memorial Fund Bursary

-The William Curtis Memorial Fund, which is awarded annually, has been established for youth currently and formerly in care who wish to continue their education.
+The William Curtis Memorial Fund, which is awarded annually, has been established for youth formerly in care who wish to continue their education.

 Medical Travel Grant for Caregivers